Victorian Turkish baths, Dublin, Lincoln Place

-The Turkish baths at Lincoln Place in Dublin, Ireland, were Victorian Turkish baths, and opened on 2 February 1860.
+The Victorian Turkish baths, Dublin, Lincoln Place, were the first purpose-built Victorian Turkish baths in the Irish capital, opening on 2 February 1860.

+In 1867 the company leased the baths to Richard Bushe, a magistrate who lived on the premises.
+By 1881 he had sold them to the hoteliers Millar & Jury who already owned Turkish baths at 127 Stephen's Green West, adjacent to their hotel.

-They closed in 1900 after unsuccessfully being offered at auction as a going concern in June, after which the building was used for offices and other commercial activities before being demolished in 1970.
+In June 1900 the baths were unsuccessfully offered at auction as a going concern.
+The building was then used for offices and other commercial activities before being demolished in 1970.

 History

 Design and construction

-The baths opened on 2 February 1860 having been developed by the physician Richard Barter for the Turkish Bath Company of Dublin Limited, which was founded in 1859.
+The Lincoln Place baths opened on 2 February 1860 having been developed by the physician Richard Barter for the Turkish Bath Company of Dublin Limited, which was founded in 1859.

 Centre-left of image, with pseudo-minarets, is the western corner of the baths which housed a restaurant.

-Designed by the sculptor and architect Richard Barter, the building was well received by the Dublin Builder magazine, which praised Irish builders for executing the unusual design so well noting particularly the elaborate plaster decoration on the facade carried out by Hogan & Sons of nearby Great Brunswick Street.
-The general contractor was Michael Meade & Sons also later of nearby Great Brunswick Street but at that time of Westland Row and working on his first recorded project.
+Designed by the sculptor and architect Richard Barter, the building was well received by the Dublin Builder, which praised Irish builders (mainly from Cork) for executing the unusual design so well.
+They noted particularly the elaborate plaster decoration on the façade carried out by Hogan & Sons of nearby Great Brunswick Street.
+The main frontage was 186 feet long.
+At the rear of the building, there was a bathing area for horses and other animals.

-On either side of central ticket office were separate bathing areas for men and women.
 A very prominent feature was the 50 foot high ogee-shaped dome which sat above the company board room.
+On either side of a central ticket office were separate bathing areas for men and women.
 The interior featured "oriental arches and coloured bricks" and the floors were fitted with patterned tiles from Mintons.
-At the rear of the building, there was a bathing area for animals including horses.
-The main frontage was 186 feet long.